andrezero/grunt-ngindex/README.md

 _NOTE: duplicate files will always be removed._

-_NOTE: foreach entry in `src` that uses wildcards, only files that actually exist (relative to the project root) at the moment the task is executed  will actually make it into the template.
-If no wildcards are used the files are not checked so you may actually be including files that don't exist.
-To make sure, you can open the generated file in a browser and check for 404_
+_NOTE: foreach entry in `src` that uses wildcards, only files that actually exist (relative to the project root) at the moment the task is executed  will make it into the template.
+If no wildcards are used the files are not checked so you may be including files that don't exist.
+Open the generated file(s) in a browser and check for 404s._

 #### options.vars

 Type: `Object`

-Default value: `'{}'`
+Default: `'{}'`

 Any data you want to pass to the template.
 Ex: